alexalisauskas/hello-world/README.md

 # Historical Maps at UBC Library

 ## Map Collections at UBC Library

 Several libraries at UBC hold map collections, including Koerner Library (the main map library), Rare Books and Special Collections, UBC Archives, Xwi7xwa Library, and UBC Okanagan.
 At each of these branches there are collections, staff, and facilities available to consult for you work.
+The collection totals ~800,000 paper map sheets, as well as digital and online maps.

 ### Rare Books and Special Collections
 For most maps created **prior to 1900** check out [Rare Books and Special Collections at UBC Library](https://rbsc.library.ubc.ca/).
 Their collection of cartographic archives and historical maps is especially strong in pre-1800 world/hemispheres, pre-1900 North America and the Pacific Rim, the Canadian Arctic, fire insurance plans of B.C. towns and cities, and [Tokugawa / Edo Period Japan](https://open.library.ubc.ca/collections/tokugawa).